2013 MFA, Visual Arts, Interdisciplinary Graduate Studies, UBCO, Kelowna, BC, Thesis: The Object of the Verb: Aesthetic Exploration of Language

 2009 Centre for Innovation in Canadian Arts and Culture, Thompson Rivers University, Kamloops, BC,

-2017 forthcoming, All of the words of the words will find words, window gallery mural, Alternator Centre, Kelowna BC.
+2017 All of the words of the words will find words, window gallery mural, Alternator Centre, Kelowna BC.

 2016 Where the Heart Is, Kelowna Art Gallery, Kelowna, BC